 But then he started asking her to send him money for various things (including a plane ticket back to the States) and she sent it to him.

 Luckily she eventually figured out that it was all a scam, but not before he had taken her for a grand total of over $7,000.

 My friend contacted me on her sister’s behalf to see if there was any way I could help track down the scammer’s true whereabouts, but unfortunately I was unable to do so.

 My reason for telling this story isn’t to embarrass the victim or make her feel even worse than she feels already.
 I’m just hoping this might help prevent some other innocent person from falling for a similar scam and being swindled out of their hard-earned money.

 Bottom line: Always go into situations like this with a clear mind and the skepticism it deserves.

 Try your best to think with your mind instead of your heart because once the transfer of cash comes into play the consequences can be severe if things turn out to be different than they originally seemed.

-My recommendation: Always think long and hard before agreeing to send money to someone you met via the Internet and/or phone, especially if you have never met them in person.
+Always think long and hard before agreeing to send money to someone you met via the Internet and/or phone, especially if you have never met them in person.